harsh-vardhhan/ai-agent-flight-scanner/readme.md

 ## Prompts
 # Basic Price Queries (India to Vietnam)
 - "What is the cheapest flight from New Delhi to Hanoi?"
--"Find the lowest price flight from Mumbai to Ho Chi Minh City"
+- "Find the lowest price flight from Mumbai to Ho Chi Minh City"
 - "Show me the cheapest flight from New Delhi to Da Nang"
 - "What is the lowest fare from Mumbai to Phu Quoc?"